Williangalvani/patrickelectric.github.io/content/blog/2020/2020-05-05-qmlonline-first-version.md

 ![image](/assets/qmlonline-first-version/full-qml.png)

-With the initial version working, I started to move the interface to HTML, this was necessary to have a better shortcut handle system and a better integration with the browser for user inputs.
+With the initial version working, I started to move the interface to HTML, this was necessary to have a better shortcut handling system and a better integration with the browser for user inputs.

-The code moved from a simple **TextEdit** with some controls to a full HTML interface, for that, it was necessary to add some functions to help with the webassembly code to be accessible from the webpage.
+The code evolved from a simple **TextEdit** with some controls to a full HTML interface, for that, functions had to be imlpemented to help with the webassembly code to be accessible from the webpage.

-From the beginning, I had an initial singleton class called **Util** that was created to be some kind of helper class for the QML code.
+From the beginning, I had an initial singleton class called **Util** that was conceived to be some kind of helper class for the QML code.
 This same class was used to create the interface between the JS and the webassembly via emscripten.

 In general, two functions were created, `std::string Util::codeEMS() const` that returns the code that is being used in the QML to render the user component, and `void Util::setCodeEMS(const std::string& code)` that sets the code that should be rendered.
-To access both functions and the class, it was necessary to use [EMSCRIPTEN_BINDINGS](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html).
+To access both functions and the class, [EMSCRIPTEN_BINDINGS](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html) were used.

 ```cpp
 #include <emscripten/bind.h>